purescript-contrib/purescript-argonaut-codecs/README.md

 Let's use these combinators to decode a `Json` object into our `AppUser` record.

-The `decodeJson` function returns an `Either String a` value; `Either` is a monad, which means we can use convenient `do` syntax to write our decoder.
+The `decodeJson` function returns an `Either JsonDecodeErorr a` value; `Either` is a monad, which means we can use convenient `do` syntax to write our decoder.
 If a step in decoding succeeds, then its result is passed to the next step.
 If any step in decoding fails, the entire computation will abort with the error it encountered.

 ```purs
 instance decodeJsonAppUser :: DecodeJson AppUser where